julianfere/bot-reminder-ruby/README.md

 ## How to set up the bot

+1.
     For the moment to set up the bot you have to set up this enviroment variables

     - `TOKEN` -> Your discord bot token
     - `CHANNEL` -> The id of the channel where the bot will send the messages
     - `INI_TIME` -> The initial time for the interval in the format of "HH:MM"
     - `END_TIME` -> The enging time for the interval in the format of "HH:MM"
     - `REMINDER` -> Your message

+2. Execute DiscordReminder.rb
+    `ruby DiscordRemider.rb` --> In terminal or
+    `bundler exec ruby DiscordReminder.rb` --> for a Procfile

+3. Invite the bot to your Discord Server :shipit:

 ## Dependencies